-Child support is determined by a number of factors.
-In the state of Illinois, child support is calculated according to a formula determined by the legislature.
-Depending on your family’s unique financial concerns, the amount owed can increase or decrease.
-At Schlesinger & Strauss, LLC, we explain how child support is calculated and the factors that will affect your situation.
-In cases where back child support is owed, our divorce attorneys initiate legal action to collect support arrearages.
+In the state of Illinois, child support is calculated according to the new child support formula.
+Schlesinger & Strauss will fully explain how the new child support is calculated and how the new child support law will affect your situation.
+In cases where back child support is owed, we are prepared to initiate legal action to collect past due support.

 If you have questions about support payments and how they are calculated, contact Libertyville child support lawyers at Schlesinger & Strauss, LLC, today to schedule an appointment and discuss your case.

 Child Support Lawyers Serving Illinois